ArnoRaijmakers/WinSystemTools/README.md

 <br>

 ### NetUser:
-This is a command-line tool in Windows used for managing user accounts, allowing administrators to create, modify, display, or delete user accounts on local or domain systems
+This is a command in Windows used for managing user accounts, allowing administrators to create, modify, display, or delete user accounts on local or domain systems.
 ```bash
 net user j.doe
 ```